michaeltrilford/Template-PDF/README.md

 - `scripts/optimize_pdf.py`: compresses images inside a built PDF.
 - `dist/`: generated PDF outputs.

-## Edit
+## Working With IDE

-Open the repo in your IDE and work from `src/`:

-- Replace the sample pages in `src/manuscript/pack.md`.
+- Craft the sample pages in `src/manuscript/pack.md`.
-- Use `Design.md` to inform the CSS variables and theme in `src/styles/pack.css`.
-It is not required, but it is helpful context when asking Codex to create or adjust a PDF theme.
 - Adjust foundational tokens and layout rules in `src/styles/pack.css`.
-- Keep source images in `src/assets/` and reference them from the manuscript.
+- Add source images in `src/assets/` and reference them from the manuscript.

+## Working With Codex

+If working with Codex, it can help to set the foundation with a `Design.md` that informs the CSS variables and theme in `src/styles/pack.css`.
+It is not required, but it is useful context when asking Codex to create or adjust a PDF theme.

+Codex is also useful for mapping curated assets into `src/manuscript/pack.md`, iterating against the localhost preview, opening the generated PDF, and rebuilding the final output when the layout is ready.

 ## Install